Free Zones Company Formation

 A company in the UAE free zone is permitted to engage in a variety of business activities with multiplicity in the type of licenses.
 The only thing is UAE free zone companies are not allowed to engage in is the insurance business.

-A free zone company is protected by the highest level of confidentiality adopted in the UAE about the identity of its owners, directors and activities within acceptable international standards.
+A free zone company is protected by the highest level of privacy adopted in the UAE about the identity of its owners, directors, and activities within acceptable international standards.